 A blood-curdling scream made its way from his chest to his throat, but never passed his lips as he suddenly felt himself grow numb.
 Light and shadow faded into nothingness, any pain and any feeling disappearing into a void.
 His legs grew weak and the hands he had raised to defend himself against his assailant limply fell to his sides.
 He could feel himself being picked up and carried away like a rag doll, before his world seemed to cease to exist, dipped in black.

-I'm genuinely surprised I managed to squeeze in time to write this chapter in between all that, even though I had to take a break for a some weeks.
+I'm genuinely surprised I managed to squeeze in time to write this chapter in between all that, even though I had to take a break for a few weeks.

 P.S.
-I think I was high or something when I wrote the second paragraph from the end.
-Seriously, what the fuck, me
+I think I was high or something when I wrote the second half.
+Seriously, what the fuck, me.